MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-linux-app-service-mysql.md

     ![Configure app](./media/contoso-migration-refactor-linux-app-service-mysql/configure-app3.png)

-4. After the configuration is updated and the osTicket web app is loaded from GitHub to the docker container running the Azure App Service, the site shows as active.
+4. After the configuration is updated and the osTicket web app is loaded from GitHub to the Docker container running the Azure App Service, the site shows as active.

     ![Configure app](./media/contoso-migration-refactor-linux-app-service-mysql/configure-app4.png)